theckang/blog/_posts/2016-01-28-dependency-management-with-spark.markdown

 </dependencies>
 {% endhighlight %}

 `spark-core` and `spark-streaming` are listed as `provided` because they are provided by the cluster managers at run time.
 In my code, I connect to an Amazon S3 bucket as well as to a Kinesis stream, so I have dependencies listed for those libraries.
-Additionally I need to use the Maven shade plugin because I want an [uber jar](https://maven.apache.org/plugins/maven-shade-plugin/) that contains not only my class files, but also the class files of the dependencies.
-The reason is that the driver and executors in Spark need access to all the class files in order to successfully execute the job, and the easiest way to do that is to package everything up in one big JAR.
+Additionally I need to use the Maven shade plugin because I want an [uber jar](https://maven.apache.org/plugins/maven-shade-plugin/) that contains not only the application classes, but also the dependency classes.
+The reason is that the driver and executors in Spark need access to all the classes in order to successfully execute the job, and the easiest way to do that is to package everything up in one big JAR.

 I package my code into a JAR using `mvn package`, and if all goes well, it shows: